 Can you situate the different organizations that His Holiness Sri Sri Ravi Shankar has started and your role in them?

-.
-I lead the USA chapter of International Association for Human Values and direct government relations for the Art of Living Foundation.
+There are many organizations that he has founded, but the two largest are the Art of Living Foundation and the International Association for Human Values.
+I lead the USA chapter of the International Association for Human Values and direct government relations for the Art of Living Foundation.
 Both are non-profit organizations, 501(c)(3)s, run almost entirely by volunteers, and with consultative status at the United Nations.
 They operate in over 150 countries and affect millions of people.
-As an example, for the Art of Living’s 25th anniversary in 2006, 2.5 million people from all over the world attended the celebrations.
+As an example, for the Art of Living’s twenty-fifth anniversary in 2006, 2.5 million people from all over the world attended the celebrations.
 Many heads of state, parliamentarians, community leaders as well as ordinary people from all walks of life came to Bangalore, India.
 The government of India had to add two new lanes to the highways to accommodate the crowds.
 It lasted three days and was an extraordinary event.

 I became involved with the Sri Sri Ravi Shankar’s organizations about 15 years ago.

 I was born and raised in Istanbul until I graduated from high school in Turkey.
-My mother, Nermin Odabas, raised my sister and me as a single parent, as my father had died in a car accident when I was six years old.
+My mother, Nermin Odabas, raised my sister and me as a single parent, as my father had died in a car accident when I was 6 years old.
 So my first role model, a strong woman, was my mother.
 Rather than taking any easy path, she took up the causes my father had cared about.
-His dream was to implement projects to improve the underdeveloped parts of Turkey, and he was well known and respected in the development world and in political circles.
+His dream was to implement projects to improve the underdeveloped parts of Turkey, and he was well-known and respected in the development world and in political circles.
 My mother established a private institution in his name and organized seminars which changed laws about labor relations in Turkey.
 She was a pioneer in this field and became very successful.
 I remember her working until late hours in her office and taking long business trips.
 People constantly came to visit with needs and ideas.
-She was called on increasingly to mediate in disputes between employers and labor unions, and succeeded where others had failed.
+She was called on increasingly to mediate in disputes between employers and labor unions, and she succeeded where others had failed.
 She almost always found a way to resolve long-standing strikes because she had the trust and respect of both sides.

 This role of woman as a mediator during conflicts made a huge impression on me.
 I would hang around and listen as so many men, with my mother the only woman, sat around a table in our dining room and worked out agreements that would bring peace to both parties.
-She was successful in everything she did because of her hard work, commitment and excellent public relations.
+She was successful in everything she did because of her hard work, commitment, and excellent public relations.
 She was an instinctive and effective peacemaker.
 Her success came in part because she was a woman.
-But I was also keenly aware, growing up, of how women and men were treated differently, and was quite outspoken about it.
+But I was also keenly aware, growing up, of how women and men were treated differently and was quite outspoken about it.

-I did my BA in International Relations and MA in Communications and Conflict Management at American University.
+I did my B.A. in international relations and M.A. in communications and conflict management at American University.
 In 1987, after working several years at the Turkish Embassy, I established my own nonprofit organization, the World Children’s Day Foundation.
 Its vision was to recognize what kids could do to make a difference, not waiting for others to create, reflecting their own values.
 I worked closely with UN and UNICEF to engage elementary schools around the world in community service projects.
 It was quite successful and got considerable attention, including recognition by the United Nations.
 It was implemented during the school year and ended with children going to the UN for four days.
-There, children took seats in the General Assembly, and were the symbolic leaders of the world for a day talking about their community service projects.
+There, children took seats in the General Assembly and were the symbolic leaders of the world for a day talking about their community service projects.
 As Gandhi said, be the change you wish to see in the world.

 Then I took a break for a time, as I raised my two girls.

 My family was Muslim but not very religious, observing rituals only on religious holidays, though I remember my grandmother praying five times a day.
 But from a very early age I was in love with Sufism.
 Rumi, who is very much part of everyday life and culture in Turkey, spoke to my heart.
 I admired Sufi teachings.
-I found books of Rumi’s poems in the house when I was very young and was deeply touched, not really knowing why, as I read them.
+I found books of Rumi’s poems in the house when I was very young and was deeply touched, not really knowing why as I read them.
 I liked that Sufism was not dominated by do’s and don’ts, or ideas and threats of punishment, rather by a sense of divine longing.
 It was about a path of divine love and devotion, and that appealed to me.
 Meditation meant less to me at that stage than the idea of love.

 But I also very much appreciated Turkey’s secular ethos and was happy growing up with the legacy of Ataturk’s reforms, the founder of Turkey.
-He believed, as did I, that there should be a separation between religion and State.
+He believed, as did I, that there should be a separation between religion and state.
 I considered myself his daughter since like no other leader he introduced sweeping reforms and transported Turkish women from behind veil into a membership in parliament.
 He gave women the belief that they can do anything, encouraging them in fields generally reserved for men, such as aviation.
 Because of that I received my international certificate in parachute jumping when I was in my teens and proudly wear my parachutist pin!
 Ataturk also pulled religion out of the governing of our society.
 But now there are real dangers that Turkey will become another Islamist society.
-Because of that I became one of the founders and vice president of Ataturk Society of America here to fight to keep the rights we have earned.
+Because of that I became one of the founders and vice president of the Ataturk Society of America here to fight to keep the rights we have earned.

 Going back to my teen years though, I longed for the kind of solitude that Sufi practice promised, as I grappled with the basic questions of who am I, why am I here?
 What’s the purpose of life?
 These were questions that affected me deeply and fiercely, not as abstractions but as real questions to confront.
 It was as if my life depended on getting the answers.

-I went through a period when I was angry with God, for putting us on earth but not giving us the tools to understand and unravel the mystery.
+I went through a period when I was angry with God for putting us on earth but not giving us the tools to understand and unravel the mystery.
 I was not attracted by the rituals of formal religion; I did not want to pray when and how others told me.
 All of that made little sense to me.
-I was rebellious, and developed a keen sense of justice, as I traced my own way.
+I was rebellious and developed a keen sense of justice as I traced my own way.

 Those qualities led me to increasing concern about women’s issues.
 Why were women treated differently?
 There were so many expectations shaping what women could and could not do in their lives.
 I wanted to make sure that they were provided with the same opportunities as men.
 I was also bothered by the expectation that I should take my husband’s name when we married, especially because my father’s name, with his sudden death, had special significance.
 Fortunately, my husband was ahead of his time and said that it would be an honor for him to take my name in a combined surname.
-It was not easy, requiring court processes in both Turkey and the US, but we did it.
+It was not easy, requiring court processes in both Turkey and the United States, but we did it.

 I was finding it hard, nonetheless, to find answers to the questions that continued to trouble me.

 Soon after I came to the United States, a friend urged me to go to a public talk that Sri Sri Ravi Shankar was giving.
 So I went to listen to the lecture, and right away I realized that he was someone I could learn from.
 What he said made sense intellectually, and his presence spoke volumes.
 I first took the Art of Meditation course and received my mantra to meditate and sometime later, the Art of Living course, which focused on breathing techniques.
 The course came at a difficult time for me.
 I had been in a car accident and suffered whiplash and continuous, severe pain.
-Nothing seemed to help and I had a baby five months old to care for.
+Nothing seemed to help, and I had a baby five months old to care for.
 My physical therapist suggested that I try yoga and meditation.
 The result of the course was immediate and powerful.
 I decided to give it a try, and after a month and a half my pain had vanished.
-I was grateful and overjoyed, and talked about it all the time, to whoever would listen.
+I was grateful and overjoyed, and I talked about it all the time, to whoever would listen.

 I then started to volunteer for the organization, and little by little, I became a part of the organization.
-Over the years, I trained as an Art of Living teacher in India and in my current positions I deal with projects related to disaster relief, community development, and women’s empowerment, among others.
+Over the years, I trained as an Art of Living teacher in India, and in my current positions I deal with projects related to disaster relief, community development, and women’s empowerment, among others.
 It felt right to be in this organization, not only for the service it was doing globally but because Sri Sri's respect and trust in women's ability to lead and be a uniting factor was evident.
-I heard him say on many occasions that in Indian mythology, all the major portfolios &- Defense, Finance and Education -- are represented by goddesses: Durga, Lakshmi, and Saraswati.
+I heard him say on many occasions that in Indian mythology, all the major portfolios—defense, finance, and education—are represented by goddesses: Durga, Lakshmi, and Saraswati.
 I always feel empowered to hear that.
 I think because of his belief that women have within them the seed for profound social transformation, he places them in almost all the key leadership positions in his organizations.
-My counterpart in India and in many countries, are women.
-Some of our most successful and visible projects in this country are also headed by women -- Youth Empowerment Seminar (YES), Haiti, Prison SMART, and the research department.
+My counterparts in India and in many countries are women.
+Some of our most successful and visible projects in this country are also headed by women—Youth Empowerment Seminar (YES), Haiti, Prison SMART, and the research department.
 Over time, the organization has become my life.
-When did you work as a journalist and what did you draw from that part of your career?

 I worked as the Washington correspondent for the USA edition of a major Turkish daily newspaper for four years, until 1991.
-I had always seen myself as a journalist, growing up.
+I had always seen myself as a journalist growing up.
 So those were learning and growing years.
 I also published articles in the Washington Post and the Nation’s Business.

 We start always from the point of view of the individual.
 Peace is our very nature.
 Once an individual connects with that inner peace, outer peace happens as a natural extension of that.